message-db/message-db/README.md

 ## Database Definition Script Files

 The database is defined by raw SQL scripts.
-You can examine them, or use them directly with the `psql` command line tool, at:
+You can examine them, or use them directly with the `psql` command line tool.

 [https://github.com/eventide-project/message-store-postgres-database/tree/master/database](https://github.com/eventide-project/message-store-postgres-database/tree/master/database)